smart-edge-open/EMCO/docs/design/Resource_Lifecycle_and_Status.md

 * The `instance` query parameter may be provided.

 `resources`
-* Returns a list of resources for this `Deployment Intent Group`,
+* Returns a list of resources for this `Deployment Intent Group`.
 * The `app` query filter may be included to filter the response to just the resources for the supplied app(s).
 * The `instance` query parameter may be provided.
 * The `type` parameter may be supplied to return results for either `rsync` or `cluster` resources.